-Cooling your jars and testing your canning jar seals are two very important steps in the canning process.
+Cooling your jars and learning how to test canning jar seals are two very important steps in the canning process.

 This post may contain affiliate links.